h4rvey-g/Notes-blog/docs/USMLE/Pharmacology/Reye syndrome.md

 ---

 - Description: a rare type of <span style="background:rgba(240, 200, 0, 0.2)">hepatic encephalopathy</span> that is associated with <span style="background:rgba(240, 200, 0, 0.2)">aspirin use for viral illness in children</span> < 19 years ![[../../assets/img/Pasted image 20231023105815.png|Pasted image 20231023105815.png]]
-- Etiology: aspirin use in individuals < 19 years of age with a febrile illness  [14][15]
+- Etiology: aspirin use in individuals < 19 years of age with a febrile illness
-- Pathophysiology [16]
+- Pathophysiology
-	- Viruses alter the metabolism of salicylates  → accumulation of salicylate metabolites in the liver → mitochondrial injury and reversible inhibition of enzymes required for fatty acid oxidation → failure of hepatic ATP production → acute hepatic failure → hyperammonemia, metabolic acidosis, and hepatic steatosis → acute encephalopathy
+	- Viruses alter the metabolism of salicylates  → accumulation of salicylate metabolites in the liver → mitochondrial injury and reversible inhibition of enzymes required for [[../Biochemistry/Fatty acid oxidation|fatty acid oxidation]] → failure of hepatic ATP production → acute hepatic failure → hyperammonemia, metabolic acidosis, and hepatic steatosis → acute encephalopathy
 	- Hyperammonemia → cerebral edema → ↑ ICP
 - Clinical features
 	- Preceding viral infection (e.g., influenza, varicella or viral gastroenteritis): The first symptoms of Reye syndrome usually begin 3–5 days after a viral illness.